 Under the Redcoat

-British Army re-enactors invade Colonial Williamsburg's Revolutionary City for a three-day weekend to re-create the occupation of the city 230 years after British General Lord Charles Cornwallis imposed martial law near the end of the American Revolution.
-Guests experience the hardships and loss of liberties suffered by the city's 18th-century citizens at the hands of the world's mightiest military power.
+Over a three-day weekend, British Army re-enactors invade Colonial Williamsburg's Revolutionary City.
+Visitors participate in Williamsburg's re-created occupation and martial law imposed by British General Lord Charles Cornwallis near the end of the American Revolution.
+Young and old gain a sense of the hardships and loss of liberties at the hands of the world's mightiest military power.